AP source: Glazer to decide on Ronaldo's Man United future - WHIZ News

 MANCHESTER, England (AP) — Manchester United co-owner Joel Glazer will make the final decision about Cristiano Ronaldo’s future at the club after the forward’s incendiary TV interview, a person with knowledge of the situation told The Associated Press.

-Ronaldo’s position at United is considered untenable after saying he he felt “betrayed” by the club i n an interview set to be broadcast in Britain this week, where he also said he has no respect for Erik ten Hag.
+Ronaldo’s position at United is considered untenable after saying he felt “betrayed” by the club in an interview set to be broadcast in Britain this week, where he also said he does not respect manager Erik ten Hag.

-The interview has been widely viewed as an attempt by Ronaldo to force a move away from United after the World Cup, but Glazer will have the final say on any decision to sell the forward and it will be up to Ronaldo’s agent Jorge Mendes to present potential clubs willing to buy him, the person with knowledge of the situation said.
-He spoke to the AP on condition of anonymity because was he was not authorized to discuss the issue publicly.
+The interview has been widely viewed as an attempt by Ronaldo to force a move away from United after the World Cup.
+But Glazer will have the final say on any decision to sell the forward and it will be up to Ronaldo’s agent Jorge Mendes to present potential clubs willing to buy him, the person with knowledge of the situation said.
+The person spoke to the AP on condition of anonymity because they were not authorized to discuss the issue publicly.

 For Sunday’s match against Fulham in the Premier League, Ronaldo was left out of United’s squad for a second game in a row after the club said he had an unspecified illness.
 But he trained with Portugal’s national team on Monday as it began preparations for the World Cup in Qatar.